What Is an Arm’s Length Sale in Real Estate?

 Regulatory, Legal, and Professional Considerations

-For all the reasons above, tax assessments, financing arrangements, and legal disputes often require arm's length transactions to ensure compliance with laws and avoid fraudulent practices.
+For all the reasons above, tax assessments, financing arrangements, and legal disputes often require arm's length transactions to ensure compliance with various laws and avoid fraudulent practices.

 An arm's length sale may be required in specific situations to ensure fairness, transparency, and compliance with regulations.
 Here are some examples.